veeruamma/Machine-Learning-Topics/Support Vector Machines.md

 In two-dimensional data, the polynomial kernel of the second degree is applied by using a linear plane after transforming it to higher dimensions.

+## Kernel Functions

+Kernel functions can also be regarded as the tuning parameters in an SVM model.
+They are responsible for removing the computational requirement to achieve the higher dimensional vector space and deal with the non-linear separable data.
+There are two widely used kernel functions:
+1. Polynomial kernel
+2. Radial Basis Function (RBF) kernel

+###  Polynomial Kernel

+A polynomial function is used with a degree 2 to separate the non-linear data by transforming them into higher dimensions.

+### Radial Basis Function (RBF) kernel

+This kernel function is also known as the Gaussian kernel function.
+It is capable of producing an infinite number of dimensions to separate the non-linear data.
+It depends on a hyperparameter ‘γ'(gamma) which needs to be scaled while normalizing the data.
+The smaller the value of the hyperparameter, the smaller the bias and higher the variance it gives.
+While a higher value of hyperparameter gives a higher bias and lower variance solutions.

+## Advantages and disadvantages

+### Some of the advantages of SVM are
+1. They are flexible in unstructured, structured and semi structured data.
+2. Kernel function eases the complexities in almost any data type.
+3. Overfitting is less observed compared to other models.

+### disadvantages are
+1. Training time is more while computing large datasets.
+2. Hyperparameters are often challenging while interpreting their impact.
+3. Overall interpretation is difficult because of some black box approaches.